 Others input devices include touchpads often built into laptop computers and perform the same function as the mouse.
 A touchpad senses the movement of a fingertip being dragged across it and moves the mouse pointer on the screen accordingly.
 A graphics tablet is a touch sensitive pad, which is used with a light pen to allow freehand drawing or writing to be entered into the computer in digitized format.

-Joysticks can be used to perform quick and effective manoeuvres when playing games on a computer.
+Joysticks can be used to perform quick and effective maneuver when playing games on a computer.

 Digital cameras store photographic images in digital formats.
 These images can then be downloaded processed, formatted or downloaded onto a computer.